top of page

-From the year 2012, around 5,000 foreign fighters from European countries went to the Levant to fight.
+From the year 2012, around 5,000 foreign fighters from different European countries went to the Levant to fight.
 Six years later, an estimated fifteen percent have died in battle.
-Others are still in the Middle East, imprisoned or perhaps on the move to centers of conflict elsewhere in the world, now that the terrorist groups are in the defence.
-But others return to their home country.
+Others are still in the Middle East, imprisoned or perhaps on the move to centers of conflict elsewhere in the world, now that the terrorist groups are on the defensive.
+But others return to their home countries.
+This influx of returnees is worrisome but, we are sorry to say, not something new.
+Already nearly a thousand years ago, laws were drafted on how to deal with it as a society.

 The phenomenon of homecoming foreign fighters somehow surprised European countries and their sophisticated policymakers.
-Criminal legislation reforms were rather reactive and ad hoc, as if everyone expected all of them would be killed in battle anyway.
+Criminal legislation reforms were rather reactive and ad hoc, as if everyone expected that all of them would be killed in battle anyway.
 How is this possible?
 Especially for countries bordering the Wadden Sea.
-This region has, after all, a history piled up with foreign fighters participating in foreign forces, whether it was for reasons of faith, or for booty and glory, or, in practice, a toxic combination of these incentives.
+This region has, after all, a long history piled up with fighters joining foreign forces, whether it was for reasons of faith, or for booty and glory, or, in practice, a toxic combination of these incentives.

 Oh, you did not know that the Wadden Sea area is an important breeding ground for these spiritual warriors?
 It's essential that you finish reading this blog post.

-If we leave the Frisian mercenaries in the Roman imperial army aside (go to our blog post Frisian mercenaries in the Roman Army to learn more about these fighters), there have been two major waves of homegrown foreign fighters.
+If we leave the Frisian mercenaries in the Roman Imperial Army two thousand years ago aside – go to our blog post Frisian Mercenaries in the Roman Army to learn more about these fighters – there have been two major waves of homegrown foreign fighters.
 The first wave was during the Viking Age, roughly between 800 and 1000.
-This was followed by a second one during the Crusading Period, roughly between 1100 and 1300.
-In our blog post Terrorist Fighters from the Wadden Sea, we have already elaborated on Frisian crusaders and the society-undermining effects caused by the return of these holy fighters.
+This was closely followed by a second one during the Crusading Period, roughly between 1100 and 1300.
+In our blog post Terrorist Fighters from the Wadden Sea.
+The Era of the Crusades, we elaborate on Frisian young men who took the Cross and on the society-undermining effects caused by the return of these holy fighters.
+For one thing, many of them must have suffered from PTSD and/or been radicalized, conditions that medieval man had no words for yet.

-In this blog post we will zoom in on the return of Frisian fighters who took part in ransacking Viking warbands, how the process of homecoming of these guys was a social reality, and how it was regulated.
-We will illustrate that both the north of Germany and of the Netherlands have a long legal tradition of a thousand years on how to deal with homecoming foreign fighters.
+In this blog post, we will zoom in on the return of Frisian fighters who took part in ransacking Viking warbands, how the process of homecoming for these individuals was a social reality, and how their reintegration was regulated.
+We will illustrate that both the north of Germany and the Netherlands have a lengthy legal tradition of about a thousand years on how to deal with these homecoming troublemakers.

-At the same time, it is instructive to know that Frisians not only participated in Viking raids but also in English naval fleets to combat those very same Vikings.
-In the year 897, no less than sixty-two Frisians and English died in battle in the service of King Alfred's army against the Danes.
+At the same time, it is instructive to know that Frisians not only participated in Viking raids, but just as well in Anglo-Saxon naval fleets to combat those very same Vikings.
+In the year 897, no less than sixty-two Frisians and Englishmen died in battle in the service of King Alfred's army against the Danes.
 Sing along with our blog post ♪ They want you as a new recruit ♪ to learn more details of this piece of English-Frisian history.

-That ‘to viking’ was also a job description besides overtime belonging to an ethnic, Scandinavian group, is confirmed in recent genetic research (Margaryan 2020).
-Genetic samples of ‘Viking burials’ from among other the British Isles, to Italy, Russia and Ukraine show that graves typified as Vikings were, in fact, sometimes locals or non-Scandinavians.
-Also, albeit limited cases, that so-called Viking warriors buried in Scandinavia turned out to be Saami.
-Unfortunately, no old genetic samples from the southern North Sea coast (i.e. Frisia) have been included in this recent research.
-Maybe too close and overlooked?
+That ‘to viking’ was also a job description, besides denoting an ethnic Scandinavian group, is confirmed in recent genetic research (Margaryan 2020).
+Genetic samples of ‘Viking burials’ from among others the British Isles to Italy, Russia, and Ukraine show that graves typified as Vikings were, in fact, sometimes locals or non-Scandinavians.
+Also, albeit in limited cases, that so-called Viking warriors buried in Scandinavia turned out to be Sámi.
+Unfortunately, no old genetic samples from the southern North Sea coast (i.e., Frisia) have been included in this recent research.
+Maybe they were too close and overlooked?

-In Yorkshire is the place-name Frizinghall ‘Hall of Frisians’.
+In Yorkshire exists the place-name Frizinghall, meaning ‘hall of Frisians’.
 This name derives from Frisian settlers.
-Of course, we like to speculate that this is where Ubbe had his hall.
-Frizinghall belongs with about twenty other place-names to settlements which etymologically can be attributed to Frisian settlers in Britain.
-Moreover, most of these place names are located in the former Danelaw, indicating the time they settled there.
-Were there Vikings too?
-Read also our blog post Have a Frisians Cocktail! to learn more about Frisian place-names in Britain.
+Of course, we like to speculate that this is where Ubbe the Frisian had his hall.
+Frizinghall belongs, along with about twenty other place-names, to settlements that etymologically can be attributed to Frisian settlers in Britain.
+Moreover, most of these place-names are located in the former area of the Danelaw, indicating the time when the Frisians also settled there.
+Were they Vikings, too?
+Read also our blog post Have a Frisians Cocktail!
+A rich composition to learn more about Frisian place-names in Britain.

 For now, we leave all the sea fog surrounding Ubbe behind us and return to political Frisia.

-The influence of the Vikings, whether under the final authority of the Frankish kingdoms or not, was even very direct.
-In the ninth century, Viking warlords like the renowned Rorik of Dorestad, Hemming Halfdánsson, Rodulf, Harald Klak, and Godfrid the Sea-King governed big parts of Frisia.
-These areas were: the central river-lands with the most lucrative trade emporium of northwest Europe, namely Dorestat, the coastal zone along the North Sea named Kinhem or Kinnlimasiða in Old-Norwegian (present-day Kennemerland in the province of Noord Holland), and the estuary of the River Scheldt, including the Walachria Island (present-day Walcheren in the province of Zeeland).
-All located in what is part of the Netherlands today.
+The influence of the Vikings in what is today the Netherlands, whether under the final authority of the Frankish kingdoms or not, was very direct.
+In the ninth century, Viking warlords like the renowned Rorik of Dorestad, Hemming Halfdánsson, Rodulf, Harald Klak, and Godfrid the Sea-King governed large parts of medieval Frisia.
+These areas were: the Central Riverlands with the most lucrative trade emporium of northwest Europe, namely Dorestad, the coastal zone along the North Sea named Kinhem or Kinnlimasiða in Old Norse (present-day region of Kennemerland in the province of Noord-Holland), and the estuary of the River Scheldt, including the island of Walcheren in the province of Zeeland.
 Read also our blog post The Abbey of Egmond and the Rise of the Gerulfing Dynasty for more background about these Danish warlords ruling (West) Frisia.

 Alle Fresa er north herden ouer thet hef anda grimma herna and thet al hethen was, ther Fresena was.